-I built a small website for my wife's foot health business, For Fabulous Feet.
-We needed to keep costs to a minimum as it's a small sole-trader business.
+I built a small website for my wife’s foot health business, For Fabulous Feet(now closed for business but the process still applies).
+We needed to keep costs to a minimum as it’s a small sole-trader business.

 The site was built using Gridsome; a Jamstack framework for Vue.js that creates static sites, we also decided to try hosting on Netlify.
 This works really well as we already owned the domain name which is kept at Clook.

 The process was very easy and quick to set up.

 - Build the site locally, in the case of Gridsome its useful to add a netlify.toml file to the root of your website as this aids the build process at Netlify, this add code to the file:-